Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/1-call-api/README.md

 ## Overview

-This sample demonstrates a Vanilla JavaScript single-page application (SPA) that lets users authenticate against [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js), then acquires an **Access Token** for a protected web API for the signed-in user and calls the protected web API.
+This sample demonstrates a Vanilla JavaScript single-page application (SPA) that lets users authenticate against [Microsoft Entra ID](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Microsoft Entra ID) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js), then acquires an **Access Token** for a protected web API for the signed-in user and calls the protected web API.
 In doing so, it also illustrates various authorization concepts, such as [token validation](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#validating-tokens), [CORS configuration](https://docs.microsoft.com/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services#understanding-cors-requests), **silent requests** and more.

 ## Scenario

-1. The client application uses the **MSAL.js** library to sign-in a user and obtain a JWT **Access Token** from **Azure AD**.
+1. The client application uses the **MSAL.js** library to sign-in a user and obtain a JWT **Access Token** from **Microsoft Entra ID**.
 1. The **Access Token** is used as a **bearer** token to *authorize* the user to call the protected web API.
 1. The protected web API responds with the claims in the **Access Token**.